 - Cycle Gear.
 Active and retired police, military, fire, and EMS personnel can get a 10% discount on motorcycle and bicycle accessories from Cycle Gear.
 Call customer service at 800-292-5343 to place your order.

 - GoRuck.
-First responders, service members, teachers, students, and government workers all get 15% off rucksacks and other fitness gear from GoRuck.
+U.S. first responders, service members, public school teachers, and government workers all get 15% off full-priced rucksacks and other fitness gear from GoRuck.
 They also receive a 25% discount on events such as races.
-Use ID.me for verification.
+The site uses GovX ID for verification.

 - Moosejaw.
 Military personnel, their spouses and dependents, and first responders can verify their status with ID.me to get a 20% discount on full-priced sporting and outdoor gear from Moosejaw.
 There’s a similar discount for college students.
 Certain products, such as canoes and skis, are not included in this offer.

 - Tactical Gear.
 Products from Tactical Gear are suitable for outdoor activities like camping and hunting or for military field operations.
-The site offers a 10% discount to first responders and all military personnel — active-duty, retired, or veterans — and their families.
+The site offers a 10% military discount to first responders and all military personnel — active-duty, retired, or veterans — and military families.
 Use ID.me for verification.

 First responders can save on a wide variety of tech-related products and services, including smartphones and accessories, cellphone plans, and audiobooks.
 Companies with first-responder discounts include:

 - Apple Store.
 All state and local government employees (including first responders) and their immediate families qualify for special pricing on Mac and iOS devices from the Apple Store.
-This program applies to products bought for personal use.
-Apple has a separate discount program for official government purchases.
+This program also applies to contractors who work for the government.
 For details, see the Apple website.

 - AT&T. First responders, military members, veterans, and their families are all eligible for discounted cellphone service from AT&T. The AT&T Unlimited Starter Plan costs them less than $27 per line per month for four phones — a discount of 25%.
-And through May 31, 2020, they also qualify for a free Samsung Galaxy S10e smartphone.
+There’s a similar discount on the Unlimited Extra plan, which includes 5G service, and the Unlimited Elite Plan, which adds HBO Max.
 To sign up, you must provide valid proof of employment online or at an AT&T store.

 - Audiobooks.com.
 First responders, military members, teachers, and students can receive a free audiobook from Audiobooks.com when they sign up through ID.me.
 That’s in addition to the two free audiobooks for all new subscribers.

 - Lenovo.
-First responders, nurses, and U.S. and Canadian military members signed up with ID.me can get a 7% discount on products from Lenovo.
+First responders and nurses signed up with ID.me can get a 5% discount on products from Lenovo.
+For Canadian first responders and U.S. and Canadian military members, the discount is 7%.
 The site also offers special deals for medical professionals, students, teachers, and senior citizens.

 - Ring.
 First responders, service members, veterans, students, and teachers can get 20% off select smart doorbells and other home security products from Ring.
 Visit the website and sign in with VerifyPass to receive a one-time discount code.